 Dispute Resolution

 Disputes can arise in any lease agreement, and having a clear dispute resolution process is essential.
-Bill often includes arbitration or mediation clauses in the leases he drafts or reviews.
+Bill often includes mediation clauses in the leases he drafts or reviews.
 These methods can provide a more efficient and cost-effective means of resolving disputes compared to litigation.

 An experienced aviation attorney can help determine the best dispute resolution mechanisms based on the specific circumstances of the lease.
 This allows any disagreements that may arise to be handled promptly and fairly, minimizing disruption to your aviation operations.